Skip to main content

 If signs and symptoms you attribute to carpal tunnel syndrome interfere with normal activities, including sleep, and they persist, see your health care team.
 If diagnosed early, there are many nonsurgical options to help improve carpal tunnel syndrome symptoms, such as wrist splinting, taking an over-the-counter anti-inflammatory drug or receiving a cortisone injection to relieve pain.
 If the symptoms do not respond to nonsurgical treatment methods, surgery may be an option.
 If left untreated, nerve and muscle damage can occur.

-To learn more about carpal tunnel syndrome or other upper extremity conditions, please schedule a consultation with an orthopedic provider.
+To learn more about carpal tunnel syndrome or other upper extremity conditions, schedule a consultation with an orthopedic provider.

 Topics in this Post